-Niteco were proud Platinum sponsors of Episerver Ascend 2019, which saw a change of location and a record-breaking turnout this year.
-More than 1000 Episerver partners, customers and prospects congregated at the Fontainebleau hotel in Miami Beach for a combination of presentations, roadmap updates, workshops and networking over the three-day event.
+Niteco was proud to be the Platinum sponsor of Episerver Ascend 2019, which saw a change of location and a record-breaking turnout this year.
+More than 1000 Episerver partners, customers, and prospects congregated at the Fontainebleau Hotel in Miami Beach for a combination of presentations, roadmap updates, workshops, and networking over the three-day event.
 Luckily, we had prepared for it to be action-packed.

 Keynotes made an impact

 Content guru and recent addition to the Episerver team Deane Barker, Senior Director of Content Management, followed the opening keynotes.
 Deane, formerly a presenter for Niteco, is a tremendous public speaker.
 He spoke with great authority, knowledge, and passion on the subject of content.
 He told us that content is the currency of human connection: it is universal and enduring, it represents who we are and connects human beings.
 True content can only be created through a subjective editorial process which is ultimately intended for human consumption, he stressed.
 It is designed to connect.
 It is designed to influence.
 In relation to the technology industry and especially the building of sites meant to hold content, Deane summed it up succinctly with a powerful metaphor, saying, “We’re so concerned with building swimming pools we often forget the water”.
 Ultimately, he pointed out, Episerver is a content company.